-Favorite culinary herb!
+Our favorite culinary herb!
 Fresh leaves are used as a garnish for soups, salads, fish & coconut dishes.
 The seed is called coriander and is ground or eaten whole in curries, soups & marinades.
+A mainstay in our kitchen.

 This variety is slow to bolt (and go to seed), so it can be grown later into the summer than typical cilantro varieties.
 Cilantro is semi-cold hardy so it tolerates early frosts.
 For continual harvest of fresh greens, plant every 3 weeks.